TheDarkOrganism/Crunchyroll-Notifier/README.md

 <br>

-Windows 10 Version 22621.0 & above (Including all later versions of windows such as Windows 11).
+Windows 10 Version 17763.0 and above (Including all later versions of windows such as Windows 11).

 <br>

-&copy; 2023 Richard Whicker
+&copy; 2025 Richard Whicker